harness/developer-hub/kb/continuous-delivery/articles/Linear.app-with-Custom Approval.md

 ### Create a Linear issue with HTTP step

-In this initial step, we'll use the Harness HTTP step to create a Linear issue.
-Here's a detailed breakdown:
+First, use the Harness HTTP step to create a Linear issue.
+Configure the HTTP step as follows:

 **HTTP Step Configuration:**